khairulomar/Covid-19-UK/README.md

 ### Evolution of incidence rate

 UK government has produced an  <a href="https://coronavirus.data.gov.uk/">interactive map</a> of the country that shows the evolution of total 7-day cases per 100,000 population as a measure of incidence rate.
 However, there is still an absence of a single-view visualization to assess this timeline evolution by region which is what I tried to produce in the two charts below, one showing the main regions of the UK, followed by additional breakdown by county.
-D1 to D4 in the charts refer to the key milestones, namely the start of the 3-tier system (D1), the start (D2) and the end (D3) of second England lockdown, and the start of the third England lockdown (D4).
+D1 to D4 in the charts refer to the key milestones, namely the start of the 3-tier system (D1), the start (D2) and the end (D3) of second England lockdown, the start of Tier 4 in London and the South East (D4), and and the start of Tier 4 in all remaining regions (D5).
 <p>
 <img src="https://github.com/khairulomar/Covid-19-UK/blob/main/img/covid-uk3_incidence_rate_by_region.png?raw=true">
 <p>